azure-location

 • ASYM-Light™ Technology: No Glare, Just Focus

 A custom asymmetrical beam lights your desk without hitting your screen or shining into your eyes.
-With a 24° adjustable lamp head, 8-section reflector, and 18° cut-off angle, Halo 2 keeps reflections off your display and light out of your line of sight, so your eyes stay relaxed, even during long sessions.
+With a 24° adjustable lamp head, 8-section reflector, and an 18° cut-off angle, the Halo 2 keeps reflections off of your display and out of your eyes, enabling them to stay relaxed during long sessions.

 • Backlight Glow: Smooth Contrast, Wider Coverage